 Source: "The Health Consequences of Smoking—50 Years of Progress.
 A Report of the Surgeon General."
 U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health.
-2014.
+Other Specific Outcomes, 2014.
 Report.

 Every cigarette a man smokes takes 11 minutes off his life.
 That means every pack of cigarettes Big Tobacco makes shortens a man's life by 3.5 hours.
 Let that blow your mind.

 Source: Shaw, Mary, Richard Mitchell, and Danny Dorling.
 "Time for a smoke?
 One cigarette is equivalent to 11 minutes of life expectancy."
 British Medical Journal.
 320(53).
 2000.
 Web.

 Each day, about 2,000 youth under 18 try a cigarette for the first time.